Bad Boys (1983 film): Critical reception

 Bad Boys garnered generally positive reviews; review aggregate website Rotten Tomatoes currently holds a 90% "Fresh" rating based on 20 reviews.
+Metacritic, which uses a weighted average, assigned the a score of 53 out of 100, based on 10 critics, indicating "mixed or average" reviews.
 David Denby of The New Yorker magazine argued, "Bad Boys is never less than tense and exciting, but it's coarse and grisly, an essentially demagogic piece of work".

 In his original review, Roger Ebert praised the direction and cinematography in particular and wrote, "The direction, by Richard Rosenthal, is sure-footed, confident and fluid; we are in the hands of a fine director".
 In her review for The New York Times, Janet Maslin wrote, "Sean Penn's performance is the chief thing that separates Bad Boys from mere exploitation".
 Perry Seibert of All Media Guide said "Bad Boys proves that great performances can overcome routine story lines."

 Rosenthal later said "I think I turned down around 20 or 22 films after Bad Boys.
 The phone rang all the time.
 The funny thing is, at the time I didn't know I was hot.
 But after American Dreamer, I knew the difference."
 In 2002 the director said Bad Boys and American Dreamer are the favorite movies that he directed.

-Following the release of the film, Rollling Stone magazine put Sean Penn on its cover with the title "Bad Boy: the new James Dean."
+Following the release of the film, Rolling Stone magazine put Sean Penn on its cover with the title "Bad Boy: the new James Dean."